Using GRIP for FRC Vision Detection

 We can repeat this same sort of behavior to chain together several processing steps.

-In the right hand column click HSV Threshold
+In the right hand column click HSV Threshold,

-, and Filter Contours
+Find Contours, and Filter Contours

 in that order to add those steps to the pipeline.

-Drag the Output
+Drag the Output of Blur to the

-of HSV Threshold
+Output of HSV Threshold to the

-of Find Contours
+Contours of Find Contours to the

-of Filter Contours
+Contours of Filter Contours.

 Now we have a pipeline connecting like so.